sumit-raghav-06/Retail-sales-analysis/README.md

 - West region leads in overall sales, while other regions show improvement opportunities
 - Sales peak in November due to seasonal and year-end demand
 - California is the most profitable state, contributing significantly to overall profit
 - Consumer segment drives the highest sales but receives higher discounts, impacting margins
+- Business Impact: Prioritize inventory and marketing for Technology to maximize revenue growth

 ---